Umbrella (song): Europe

 The single experienced major success in Europe, most notably in the United Kingdom.
 The song entered the UK Singles Chart at number one based on digital sales alone, becoming Rihanna's first chart-topper in the country and Jay-Z's third.
 During the single's fourth week on the chart, Rihanna earned her first 'Chart Double' with both the single and subsequent album (Good Girl Gone Bad) topping the UK Singles and Albums charts simultaneously.
 Having reached nine straight weeks at number one on the chart, it broke the record of American group Gnarls Barkley's "Crazy" as the longest chart-topper of the decade.
-"Umbrella" eventually reached a total of ten weeks at number one on the chart, becoming the country's longest-running number one single of the 21st century.
+"Umbrella" eventually reached a total of ten weeks at number one on the chart, becoming the country's longest-running number one single of the 21st century and the longest-running number 1 male/female duet, until the record was broken by Sam Fender and Olivia Dean in 2026.
 In addition, Rihanna became the seventh artist in history to top the chart for ten consecutive weeks.
 By the end of 2008, "Umbrella" had sold over 600,000 copies, making it her biggest-selling single at the time, before being succeeded by "Love the Way You Lie", a collaboration with Eminem two years later in 2010.
 It became Britain's second biggest-selling single of 2007, only behind Leona Lewis' "Bleeding Love".
 On August 16, 2024, it was certified 4× Platinum by the British Phonographic Industry (BPI) for sales and streams of 2,400,000 units.
 In total, "Umbrella" has amassed 51 weeks in the official Charts, making it the joint 20th longest runner of all time.
 It has spent a further 20 weeks to tally 71 total weeks inside the Top 100, in which it has appeared in three consecutive years; number one in 2007, 18 in 2008 and number 99 in 2009.

 "Umbrella" had similar success elsewhere in Europe, topping charts for lengthy periods including Switzerland for nine weeks, Norway for seven weeks, Germany for five weeks, Austria for four weeks and Belgium for three weeks.
 It also reached number one in Denmark and Hungary.
 In Spain, the song achieved an eight-times platinum certification from PROMUSICAE, denoting sales of over 160,000 units.
 Furthermore, "Umbrella" attained top five positions in the Czech Republic, Finland, Italy, the Netherlands and Sweden.
 It also reached the top ten of France.

 Worldwide the song has sold more than 6.6 million copies, making it one of the best selling singles of all time.